 Natural Climate Solutions (NCS): Actions considered to be a subset of nature-based solutions (NBS) with a specific focus on addressing climate change.
-NCS has been defined as "conservation, restoration, and/ or improved land management actions to increase carbon storage and/or avoid greenhouse gas emissions across global

-6 Verkerk et al. (2020), Climate-Smart Forestry - the missing link forests, wetlands, grasslands, agricultural lands, and oceans".9 NCS can be coupled with technology to secure long-term or permanent storage of GHGs, examples include CCS, the use of technologies such as torrefaction to process biomass or monitoring to improve forest management techniques for increased density.
+NCS has been defined as "conservation, restoration, and/ or improved land management actions to increase carbon storage and/or avoid greenhouse gas emissions across global forests, wetlands, grasslands, agricultural lands, and oceans".
+NCS can be coupled with technology to secure long-term or permanent storage of GHGs, examples include CCS, the use of technologies such as torrefaction to process biomass or monitoring to improve forest management techniques for increased density.